westandskif/rate-mirrors/README.md

 - run `rate-mirrors help` to see base options, which go before subcommand
 - it doesn't need root, but if you wish just pass `--allow-root` option.

-### There are 8 subcommands:
+### Here are supported subcommands:

-Each subcommand has its own options, so run `rate-mirrors arch --help` to see arch specific options, which should go after arch sub-command.
+Each subcommand has its own options, so run `rate-mirrors arch --help` to see `arch` specific options, which should go after arch sub-command.

 1. `rate-mirrors arch` — fetches Arch Linux mirrors, skips outdated/syncing